ProsperityMC/Prosperity-Scripts/README.md

 ## Current scripts

-### Customize `v2.0.0`
+### Customize `v2.0.1`

-A command which allows the player to modify the `CustomModelData` property of their items.
-Requires a resource pack to function.
-There are plans to expand this with features like colors and lore, as well as an option to require a certain experience level to run the command.
+A script giving players the power to customize their items' names, lore, and models.

+Intended for use with a resource pack utilizing the vanilla `CustomModelData` NBT property.
+This script provides a suggestion and alias system which allows players to change custom custom models without having to remember a long string of numbers.

 [customize.sc](https://github.com/ProsperityMC/Prosperity-Scripts/blob/main/utilities/customize.sc)